Pediatric Blood Pressure: AAP 2017 Guidelines, Percentiles, and Hypertension Staging

 White Coat Hypertension

-White coat hypertension (WCH) is defined as BP ≥95th percentile in the office but <95th percentile outside the clinical setting.
-It is estimated that up to half of children evaluated for elevated office BP have WCH.
-A 2026 meta-analysis found the pooled prevalence of white coat hypertension was 5.17% (95% CI 3.23–7.52), with higher prevalence in low- and middle-income countries (8.13%) than high-income countries (3.70%).
+White coat hypertension (WCH) is BP ≥95th percentile in the office but <95th percentile outside the clinical setting [3].
+Up to half of children evaluated for elevated office BP have WCH [3].
+A 2026 meta-analysis found a pooled WCH prevalence of 5.17% (95% CI 3.23-7.52), higher in low- and middle-income countries (8.13%) than high-income countries (3.70%) [6].

 Masked Hypertension